Category Archives: Homeschool

 November 14, 2010

-It is my baby girls birthday today.
-I got up and cooked her what she requested for breakfast which was Jimmy Dean Sausage Cheese Balls.
-After we finished breakfast we decided to head to Village Creek State Park for a hike.
+It is my baby girl’s birthday today.
+I got up and cooked her what she requested for breakfast, which was Jimmy Dean Sausage Cheese Balls.
+After we finished breakfast, we decided to head to Village Creek State Park for a hike.
 The ranger at Martin Dies Jr State Park said the Village Creek Park was a really good one.
-We had bought three camo backpacks for the kids to use as Science packs, I figure it would work out better for longer walks.
-They transferred all their Science stuff over and was ready to go.
-We drove towards Beaumont and come across a road sign that says “Big Thicket Visitors Information Station” I request, “Honey, stop there so we can maybe get some more info on hiking trails around here,” so we pull in.
+We had bought three camo backpacks for the kids to use as Science packs.
+I figure it would work out better for longer walks.
+They transferred all their Science stuff over and were ready to go.
+We drove towards Beaumont and came across a road sign that said “Big Thicket Visitors Information Station.”
+I request, “Honey, stop there so we can maybe get some more info on hiking trails around here,” so we pull in.
 Stewart and I get out and go in.
 The lady was very nice and helpful.
-Apparently there is some kind of informational video class going on because she had to change out the videos for some people, that is interesting for a future visit.
-She tells us that there is a small 2-mile hiking trail right up the road that was free and gave us a map to it.
+Apparently, there is some kind of informational video class going on because she had to change out the videos for some people, which is interesting for a future visit.
+She tells us that there is a small 2-mile hiking trail right up the road that was free, and gave us a map to it.
 So we go and take a look.
-It had a nice parking lot and a neat little Log cabin at the trailhead along with water fountain and port-a-potties.
-“Y’all wanna do this one?”, I ask my group.
+It had a nice parking lot and a neat little Log cabin at the trailhead, along with a water fountain and port-a-potties.
+“Y’all wanna do this one?”
+I ask my group.
 “Sure!” was the eager reply.
 We gear up and head out.
-There was a beautiful old Live Oak tree in the yard of the trailhead cabin so of course we had to get a picture.
-We figure this tree has to be a couple hundred years old to be this big and beautifully branched.
+There was a beautiful old Live Oak tree in the yard of the trailhead cabin, so of course we had to get a picture.
+We figure this tree has to be a couple of hundred years old to be this big and beautifully branched.

-First thing Anna does when we get on the boardwalk is walk on the edge and slip off taking Adam down with her.
+The first thing Anna does when we get on the boardwalk is walk on the edge and slip off, taking Adam down with her.
 They both get back up and dust off.
-No one was hurt but Anna got a grass stain on the knee of her new jeans and we still have to go to Beaumont to shop.
-I scold her a little bit because she was not careful.
-A few feet later we find a sign that says “Caution: Wet Boardwalks are Slippery “Yeah, ya think?” was my response, now they tell us.
+No one was hurt, but Anna got a grass stain on the knee of her new jeans, and we still have to go to Beaumont to shop.
+I scolded her a little bit because she was not careful.
+A few feet later, we find a sign that says “Caution: Wet Boardwalks are Slippery “Yeah, ya think?” was my response.
+Now they tell us.
 So Anna poses by the sign with her grass stain.

 The boardwalks are very pretty with the fall leaves littering the way.
-Stewart and I had bought “hiking sticks” which were designed to be used for a complete workout by using them like ski poles but we wanted to use the for hiking sticks.
-Stewart’s pole was not extended enough and I picked on him about walking with it like it was his “pimp daddy” cane.
+Stewart and I had bought “hiking sticks” which were designed to be used for a complete workout by using them like ski poles, but we wanted to use them for hiking.
+Stewart’s pole was not extended enough, and I picked on him about walking with it like it was his “pimp daddy” cane.
 So I take a quick picture of him and then adjust it to be more of a hiking stick.
-I honestly think I prefer Austin’s cane hiking stick but I will use the one we bought.
+I honestly think I prefer Austin’s cane hiking stick, but I will use the one we bought.
 Austin was trying to get a leaf of some sort off a tree by the boardwalk.
-It was just out of his reach, he tried and tried almost falling off a couple times.
-I was primed and ready to get a picture of the “fall” but he never fell.
-The Stewart picks the same kind of leaf off of a tree that was closer and asked “Umm, is this what you are wanting?”
-We all laugh, poor Austin after all his hard work.
+It was just out of his reach; he tried and tried, almost falling off a couple of times.
+I was primed and ready to get a picture of the “fall,” but he never fell.
+The Stewart picks the same kind of leaf off a tree that was closer and asked: “Umm, is this what you want?”
+We all laugh, poor Austin, after all his hard work.

 My little Birthday girl rock star grabs Austin’s hiking stick and jumps on a stump and starts singing, “La la la, oh yeah!”
 We look at trees and moss growing on them and different kinds of bark.
 Stewart makes me take a quick picture with the kids before trekking on.